fossasia/susi_installer/README.md

 ```
 (this will change to `install.sh` after testing).

+This will install all necessary system packages and Python libraries, and
-This will install SUSI.AI into `~/SUSI.AI`.
+SUSI.AI into `~/SUSI.AI`.
 After that you can start it
 according to the output of the installer at the end.

 ### Another method: user install without `sudo`